 Good practices were in place in relation to safeguarding.
-However, some improvements were required.
-For example, some safeguarding concerns had not been notified to the Chief Inspector of Social Services in line with the regulations.
 The inspector found that appropriate procedures were in place, which included safeguarding training for all staff, the development of personal and intimate care plans to guide staff and the support of a designated safeguarding officer within the organisation.